 Parabens (4-Hydroxibenzoic acid and its salts and esters) have been found to be (potential) endocrine disruptors in different studies and may also have endocrine disrupting effects in nature.
-101 Ethyl, methyl, propyl, and butylparaben are all categorised as potential endocrine disruptors (Cat 1) under the EU's strategy for endocrine disruptors.
+Ethyl, methyl, propyl, and butylparaben are all categorised as potential endocrine disruptors (Cat 1) under the EU's strategy for endocrine disruptors.
 In a Spanish study, butyl, ethyl and benzylparaben were found in treated waste water.
-102 However, SCCS has stated that methyl and ethylparabens and propyl and butylparabens in rinse-off products are safe to use in the concentrations permitted by the Cosmetics Regulation.
-103 Isopropyl and its salts, isobutyl and its salts, benzyl, pentyl, and phenylparaben are prohibited by the Cosmetics Regulation.
-104 All parabens and their salts are not prohibited, however, or on the list of potential endocrine disruptors, such as sodium and calcium paraben.
+However, SCCS has stated that methyl and ethylparabens and propyl and butylparabens in rinse-off products are safe to use in the concentrations permitted by the Cosmetics Regulation.
+Isopropyl and its salts, isobutyl and its salts, benzyl, pentyl, and phenylparaben are prohibited by the Cosmetics Regulation.
+All parabens and their salts are not prohibited, however, or on the list of potential endocrine disruptors, such as sodium and calcium paraben.
 These parabens are structurally related to the above and can thereby be expected to have equivalent effects.
+In the light of the precautionary principle, the use of all parabens is thus excluded in Nordic Swan Ecolabelled cosmetics as they were in version 2.